mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 To enable the cloud debugging, you need to get a URL and a password from the cloud and add that information to the Modeler.
 The steps below will explain where you can gather all the necessary information.

+{{% alert type="info" %}}

+The debugger can only be used in combination with single instance environments.
+Multi-instance environents need to be scaled down to one instance first before the debugger can be used.

+{{% /alert %}}

 {{% alert type="warning" %}}

-Be aware of other application end-users.
 Debugging in production is not recommended.
 However, if you are debugging in the cloud, be aware of other system end-users.
 The debugger will stop processes from moving on for other users.

 {{% /alert %}}